nhsengland/datascience/docs/our_work/epma_autocoding.md

 ## Results

-A review of the most common prescriptions and adminstrations found:
+A review of the most common prescriptions and administrations found:

 - 93% correct
 - 4% wrong granularity - meaning extra information such as dose and form were provided but autocoding only mapped to the parent level